onflow/fcl-js/packages/sdk/readme.md

 ## Phases

-Conceptually, there are four phases to the Flow JS-SDK
+Conceptually, there are four phases to the Flow JS-SDK.

 Build -> Resolve -> Send -> Decode

-We will walk through each phase to exaplain how it is relevant for your applications and how you use the Flow JS-SDK
+We will walk through each phase to exaplain how it is relevant for your applications and how you use the Flow JS-SDK.

 ## Build